PeakockCode/top-youtubers-cz-2024-doc/README.md

 - **Reputation and credibility:** This refers to the YouTuber's reputation and whether they appear trustworthy and authentic.

-- **Trends in follower growth:** This would provide us insights into the channel’s performance over time.
+- **Trends in follower growth:** Analyzing trends in follower growth would provide us with insights into the channel’s performance over time.

 - **Frequency of video posting and overall annual activity on the channel:** This metric indicates the YouTuber's consistency in posting; a regular upload schedule helps maintain audience engagement and attract new subscribers.
-Additionally, understanding annual activity provides insight into how the YouTuber adapts to trends and keeps content fresh and relevant.
+Additionally, understanding annual activity provides insight into how YouTuber adapts to trends and keeps content fresh and relevant.

 Conducting all of these actions is recommended after this analysis to ensure we are truly confident in our choice of YouTuber for our product.
 However, this would require access to non-public information or, alternatively, gathering publicly available information through further research, as this data is not typically summarized anywhere outside of paid databases.
 Therefore, everything mentioned above also answers the question of whether commonly available information is sufficient to fulfill the task assigned to us by the marketing department, and we do not consider it sufficient.
 That is why we recommend the actions mentioned above.